-Blue river technology was founded in the year 2011, at California base.
-This technology helps farmers in weed detection and control, crop health monitoring, and aims at eradicating pesticides.
+Blue river technology was founded in the year 2011, at the California base.
+This technology helps farmers in weed detection and control, and crop health monitoring, and aims at eradicating pesticides.
 It is computer vision-enabled and a machine learning robotic system that monitors every crop and depending upon a particular crop condition, it provides required supplements in the right quantity.
-The system also monitors larva or insects that are affecting plant yield.
+The system also monitors larvae or insects that are affecting plant yield.

-Plantix is a plant diagnosis mobile app that uses AI and machine learning tools to guide farmers in detecting disease of a plant and it helps in guiding the right diagnosis.
+Plantix is a plant diagnosis mobile app that uses AI and machine learning tools to guide farmers in detecting the disease of a plant and it helps in guiding the right diagnosis.
 It also suggests the soil conditions based on plant health.

 With AI-driven technologies farmers can harvest the right crop for the right season that yields best by monitoring soil, crop growth, climate, and water necessities.
-As agriculture advances in technology, the farmers are gaining more revenues.
+As agriculture advances in technology, farmers are gaining more revenue.
 AI in agriculture is at the core.
 Still, the vast areas of agricultural fields are unexplored.
 By leveraging the technologies and applications of AI in farming, the agriculture industry can drive more revenues, with less investment cost, in a short period of harvesting time.

 If you need any help with idea validation, proof-of-concept, Data Science consulting, large-scale AI implementation, Big Data Engineering, or a creative solution for your AI Strengthening The Future Of Farming data.
 You are at the right place.